Women led uprisings: The creation of the first human societies

+Trung Sisters

+The Trưng Sisters led the first independence movement in ancient Vietnam.
+Often depicted riding on elephant back, they mounted a rebellion in 40 AD and successfully defeated the Han-dynasty overlords.
+They then ruled over the nation, but the seasoned troops of Ma Yuan soon crushed the brief period of autonomy, and both sisters committed suicide by jumping into a river.
+They are widely respected as icons of women's rights and determination in modern Vietnam.

 Boudica

 Boudica was a queen of the British Celtic Iceni tribe who led an uprising against the conquering forces of the Roman Empire in AD 60 or 61.
 She died shortly after its failure and was said to have poisoned herself.
 She is considered a British folk hero.

-17th and 18th century
+17th and 18th centuries

 Food riots

 E. P. Thompson's classic article "The Moral Economy of the English Crowd in the 18th Century" emphasised women's role in many food riots.
 He argued that the rioters insisted on the idea of a moral community that was obliged to feed them and their families.
-As one contemporary commentator wrote: 'Women are more disposed to be mutinous ... [and] in all public tumults they are foremost in violence and ferocity.'
+As one contemporary commentator wrote: "Women are more disposed to be mutinous ... [and] in all public tumults they are foremost in violence and ferocity."

 John Bohstedt later argued that Thompson had exaggerated women's role in food riots.
 Thompson responded by forcefully rejecting Bohstedt's criticism.
-We will never know the exact proportion of women's involvement in 18th century food riots, but it appears that, at the very least, women led or initiated a significant minority of such riots and they participated in many more.
-Women had participated more fully in food riots than they had in earlier anti-impressment riots of 1747, in which they defended community interest and enforced community morality.
+While it is not possible to know the exact level of women's involvement in 18th century food riots, it appears that, at the very least, women led or initiated a significant minority of such riots and they participated in many more.
+Women participated more fully in food riots than they had in earlier anti-impressment riots of 1747, in which they defended community interest and enforced community morality.
 These riots of revolution and resistance opened up opportunities for women to take political action as social and economic influencers, and not just as a republican's wife or a mother.
-He indicates that women's new assertiveness had something to do with the weakening of the patriarchal control of women as feudalism declined and market relations expanded.
+Thompson indicates that women's new assertiveness had something to do with the weakening of the patriarchal control of women as feudalism declined and market relations expanded.